albTian/fencing-ai-ref/data/yt-scripts/README.md

-# Fencing AI ref project
+# Fencing AI ref data processing
 Using computer vision, pose estimation, AI/ML to create a sabre ref. **Huge thanks to Shotlo Douglas** for the shotlo-scripts to download, cut and parse videos.

 ## How to collect data using the scripts